Scott-Kilvert Memorial Hut: Walking trip

 The Riverside High Outdoor Society was a club for students interested in bushwalking, giving them opportunities for day and overnight walks.
 A five-day walk through the northern half of the Cradle Mountain-Lake St Clair Reserve (as it was then known), from the Pelion area to Waldheim, was planned for May 1965.
 Three teachers were co-leaders: science teacher John Chick, who had bushwalking and leadership experience; physical-education teacher Rosemary Bayes; and teacher-in-training Ewen Scott, a member of the Launceston Walking Club.
 They left Launceston on Sunday, 16 May 1965, with 16 students: 15 from Riverside High School and a friend of the principal from Sydney.

 The walk began at the Arm River Track on the Upper Mersey River.
 The party split in two during the walk to Pelion Hut because of the students' different walking paces: "The first party arrived at the hut about 5pm and the stragglers got in half an hour later.
 Conditions were cloudy with occasional light showers".

 The party remained in Pelion Hut on Monday night, and walked to Windemere Hut on Tuesday.
 Chick arrived with the slower members of the party at dark: "The physical condition of the leaders and pupils was excellent.
 However, it was becoming clear that there were some members of the party who walked slower than others".

-The first members of the party arrived at the Waterfall Valley hut on Wednesday in the mid-afternoon.
+The first members of the party arrived at the Waterfall Valley Hut hut on Wednesday in the mid-afternoon.
 The others arrived about 5 pm, while it was still light.
 Snow had fallen the night before, but during the day "conditions were perfect.
 Some snow and rain fell when the party was nearly at Waterfall Valley hut".

 According to Chick, "On Thursday morning, intermittent rain continued, and we deliberately delayed our departure to the latest practicable time, hoping for some let-up in the weather.
 It eased, and we set off about noon".
 At 1 pm, the party were on the Cirque between Barn Bluff and Cradle Mountain.
 The wind was blowing "in excess of 60 m.p.h.
 There was no actual snow falling, but the wind was driving a lot of ground snow along".
 The party had decided the night before that if conditions were poor they would take the Lake Rodway track to Waldheim instead of the more-exposed Kitchen Hut route.
 Chick told the inquest, "I was in the lead of the party at this stage.
 Scott had been leading throughout the walk.
 He knew the area, and I was content to follow and look after the slow ones… This was the only time in the expedition our positions were reversed".
 Scott took the lead again at Lake Rodway, while Chick dropped behind with three girls.